What is Zotero and Why Should I Use It?

 Zotero is an open source citation management software that allows you to:

-Once you have registered, set up a Zotero, and become familiar with how it works, it can save you a lot of time and headache citing resources when you're writing, and creating a bibliography of sources or references in you papers.
+Once you have registered, set up a Zotero, and become familiar with how it works, it can save you a lot of time and headache citing resources when you're writing, and creating a bibliography of sources or references in your papers.

 Though only a few databases list Zotero in their export options, it works with the .ris and BibTeX file types that are commonly available in databases.
 You can also manually add items to your library as well as create an item out of any web page you might be visiting using the Zotero Connector plug-in.